 Soon enough she was on the sidelines again with Yuri.
 He looked over at her.
 He wore an impressive poker face, except for his eyes.
 He could not hide the laughter in his eyes.

 She shoved him playfully before guiding him over to the appetizers and filling up a plate.
-She knew the best strategy at this point was to keep this mouths full until the subject naturally drifted over to a topic that was safe for everyone.
+She knew the best strategy at this point was to keep his mouth full until the subject naturally drifted over to a topic that was safe for everyone.

 For not knowing Thanksgiving even existed until very recently, Yuri seemed to completely embrace the holiday.
 He ate a ton of food and planted himself on the couch to watch football even though Willow was almost positive he knew nothing about the sport.